Inside: Discover how the debt snowflake method works and how it can help you pay down debt faster.

 The debt snowflake approach acts as a psychological motivator.
 You’ll find yourself always on the lookout for spare change you can put towards your debt.
 You may even find yourself actively trying to spend less so that there is extra money available to pay down debts with the snowflake method.

 Financially, your extra money is put to good use.
-The extra debt payments help reduce interest payments and help accelerate your debt snowball, avalanche or dartboard payment plan.
+The extra debt payments help reduce interest payments and help accelerate your debt snowball, avalanche, blizzard, or dartboard payment plan.
 (Ok, I made up the “dartboard method”, but I think you get the idea).

 The idea that such small amounts could make a difference to your debts may seem laughable.
 But don’t be fooled.
 Remember, a few snowflakes can shut down a city.
 They have power.